Ford Mondeo (2015 – 2021) Review

-Like the previous Mondeo, this is a big car.
-In fact it’s only slightly shorter than the Jaguar XF but has the same wheelbase as before.
-Ford worked wonders with the styling, adding a dash of coupe-like flair to the profile that makes it appear a lot less bulky than the model it replaces.
+Like the previous Ford Mondeo, this is a big car.
+In fact it’s only slightly shorter than the Jaguar XF but has the same wheelbase as its predecessor.
+Ford worked wonders with the styling, adding a dash of coupe-like flair to the profile that makes it appear a lot less bulky than the model it replaced.

-Consequently it’s an ideal motorway cruiser helped by economical engines, low road noise and a supple ride quality.
-These include a 1.5 TDCi diesel that emits just 94g/km and will average more than 78mpg according to the official figures.
+Consequently, it’s an ideal motorway cruiser helped by economical engines, low road noise and a supple ride quality.
+The engine line-up includes a 1.5 TDCi diesel that emits just 94g/km and will average more than 78mpg according to the claimed figures.

 Originally, the engines started with a 150PS 1.5 four-cylinder Ecoboost (manual or six-speed auto), 1.5 TDCi diesel and Ford’s trusty 2.0 TDCi.
 The top engine remains the 240PS 2.0 SCTI Ecoboost, which comes fitted with a six-speed torque converter auto, in contrast to the 2.0 TDCi’s PowerShift auto.